 A North Carolina conservation group will appeal the approval by state regulators of Duke Energy Corp.
-(DUK)’s $17.8 billion purchase of Progress Energy Inc.
+(DUK:US)’s $17.8 billion purchase of Progress Energy Inc.

 The North Carolina Waste Awareness & Reduction Network, in a notice of appeal filed today with the state utilities commission, said regulators made “numerous errors” in the approval process.

 “In ignoring key merger costs, the North Carolina Utilities Commission helped lock in Duke’s business plan for serial rate hikes to build dirty and dangerous power plants North Carolina does not even need,” Jim Warren, the group’s executive director, said in a statement.

 Duke, based in Charlotte, North Carolina, said in a statement that the appeal lacks merit.

 In November, the commission closed an investigation into Duke’s takeover of Progress Energy after the company agreed to replace Chief Executive Officer Jim Rogers and guaranteed $25 million in additional fuel-related cost savings to customers in the state.

 The commission erred in approving the settlement and denying the conservation group’s request to intervene in the case, the group said in its filing with the commission giving its notice of appeal.
 The group, known as NC Warn, said it filed a notice with the appellate court earlier today, which couldn’t be immediately confirmed in court records.